2001 Kentucky Derby: Monarchos accusations

 After Monarchos crossed the finish line to win the Derby, the second place jockey Velazquez claimed that he was bumped into around the final turn.
 This accusation was later proven false and Chavez was given the bed of roses along with the victory.
 During an interview with Velazquez, he had admitted that Monarchos never hit him but did get in his way.
 "The winner was the best horse in the race.
 This is the Derby and I had to take a shot.
 I probably wouldn't claim foul in any other race" Velazquez said.

-Economical Effect
+Economic effect

 The Kentucky Derby does not only change the lives of the jockey but also the commonwealth of Kentucky.
 The 2001 Derby specifically raised over $218 Billion for the economy of Kentucky.
 The overall wagering of this Derby rose to a record $107,589,904.

 Monarchos

 Monarchos was a champions American Thoroughbred Stallion horse, and was born on February 9, 1998, in the United States.
-At the end of his career, his total earnings came to be $1,720,830, with an overall record of 10: 4-1-3.
+At the end of his career, his total earnings came to be $1,720,830, with an overall record of 10: 4–1–3.